VirtCode/hypr-dynamic-cursors/README.md

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/9ff64a9b-64e5-4595-b721-dcb4d62bee18

+### inverted cursor (experimental)
+You can also finally have an inverted cursor with this plugin.
+This is similar to the inverted cursor theme found in MS Windows.

+**Note:** Inverted cursors have about the same performance impact as a *basic* screen shader.
+They are also only supported as software cursors.

+INSERT VIDEO HERE

 ## state
 This plugin is still very early in its development.
 There are also multiple things which may or may not be implemented in the future: